 Tea – an inherent part of our life.
 The most popular beverage in major parts of the world.
 I feel proud to mention about India my country as one of the largest tea producers in the world.
-Almost 70% of the tea produced in India are consumed within the country and rest are exported.
+Almost 70% of the tea produced in India are consumed within the country and the rest are exported.
 I have tasted many varieties of tea in India during my travels to various hill stations with tea plantations.
 Today I felt worth discussing about the prominent and beautiful tea plantations in India; those which I have been fortunate enough to witness.
-The best part is interacting with the locals to understand the different varieties of tea, the variations in the flavor and taste.
+The best part is interacting with the locals to understand the different varieties of tea, the variations in the flavour and taste.
 Without further delay, let me introduce you to some of the wonderful tea plantations in India.

 Glenburn Tea Estate in Darjeeling

 Darjeeling has been my preferred destination since the first time I visited the place during my childhood with my parents.
 The tea plantations spread across like a green part on the mountain slopes had caught my attention then.
 Multiple travels to this wondrous hill station have increased my love more and more.
 Never to miss visiting the Glenburn Tea Estate, hosting one of the popular tea plantations in India.
 Spread across a massive area of 1600 acres of land, it houses a huge bungalow with luxurious suites to stay and soak into the enigmatic beauty of the tea gardens.
 The magnificent view of the Kanchenjunga coupled with the scintillating lush green tea plants is truly magical.